-Results: the prevalence of opioid prescription in patients referred to our institution was 10.1 %, and 4.8 % of them were chronic active opioid users.
-There was a 32 % prevalence of OIED.
-Comparing chronic active opioid users (CAOU) with OIED and CAOU patients without OIED, there was a higher prevalence of males (43.8 % vs 8.8 %; p-value = 0.007).
-Converting the different opioid medications to morphine milligram equivalent daily dose (MMED), CAOU patients with OIED had a higher MMED than CAOU patients without OIED (125.2 $\pm$ 31.3 vs 33.4 $\pm$ 5.7 MME; p = 0.041).
-Dysphagia was the most common indication for performing an HRM in 60.0 % of CAOU patients.
-Furthermore, dysphagia was more frequent in CAOU patients with OIED (87.5 % vs 47.0 %; p = 0.019).
+The prevalence of opioid prescription in patients referred to our institution was 10.1 % and 4.8 % patients were on active chronic opioid use.
+We found a 32 % prevalence of OIED.
+Comparing chronic active opioid user (CAOU) patients with OIED and CAOU patients without OIED, there was a higher prevalence of male sex (43.8 % vs 8.8 % p value=0.007).
+Converting the different opioids medication to morphine milligram equivalent daily dose (MMED), CAOU patients with OIED had a higher MMED than CAOU patients without OIED (125.2±31.3 vs 33.4±5.7 MME p=0.041).
+Dysphagia was the most common indication for performing an HRM in 60.0 % in CAOU patients.
+Furthermore, dysphagia was more frequent in CAOU patients with OIED (87.5 % vs 47.0 % p= 0.019).

+Conclusions

-Conclusions: chronic opioid users with OIED complained mostly of dysphagia.
-There was an association of male sex and a higher dose of opioids in CAOU patients with esophageal motility disorders.
+Patients on chronic opioids with OIED complained mostly dysphagia.
+We found an association of male sex and a higher dose of opioids in CAOU patients with esophageal motility disorders